Higher Observational Type Theory

 Introduction

 Recent advancements have enabled proof assistants to formally verify world-class mathematics: the liquid tensor experiment, the four colour theorem, and the odd order theorem were formalised.
 Computer-checked arguments are important for mathematicians who want to be certain their reasoning is sound, and for computer scientists to prevent bugs in safety-critical software.
+Examples include formally verified parts of Google's Chrome web browser and verified implementations of the C and ML programming languages.

-Type Theory Foundation
+Type Theory and Its Importance

 At the core of these formalisations lies type theory, upon which proof assistants are built.
 Type theory is both a functional programming language and a foundation of mathematics.
+Recently, models of type theory built on higher-dimensional spaces emerged, where:

 • Elements of a type are points in the space